 Drug and Alcohol Policy

-Act of 1989 recognize that all employees, faculty, and students have the right to a workplace and educational environment that is drug free.
+The Drug Free Workplace Act of 1988 and the Drug Free Schools and Communities Act of 1989 recognize that all employees, faculty, and students have the right to a workplace and educational environment that is drug free.
 On a more personal level, Columbia is also committed to providing individuals with counseling, referral, or rehabilitation programs for drug and alcohol abuse.
 As a result of these acts, Columbia is required to review college policy regarding drug and alcohol abuse and communicate this policy and the mandates of the acts.
 While it is not Columbia’s intention to intrude into a student’s private life, Columbia holds unalterably that an individual’s involvement with substance abuse, whether on or off campus, has an impermissible impact on the college’s environment and is an entirely justifiable institutional concern.
 Columbia College Chicago acknowledges the negative health risks of alcohol and illicit drug use.
 Such substances may have an impact on one’s cognition, organ and tissue function, and overall health.
 Students are encouraged to use the Substance Abuse and Mental Health Services Administration (SAMHSA; www.samhsa.gov) as a resource for further information.
-Please read the following policy carefully, it will be strictly enforced.
+Please read the following policy carefully as it will be strictly enforced.

 Using or Selling Drugs or Alcohol while on Campus or at College Events